How Opal Mehta Got Kissed, Got Wild, and Got a Life: TV interview

 On April 26, 2006, Viswanathan appeared on NBC's The Today Show with Katie Couric.
 Viswanathan maintained her innocence, saying that any and all similarities were "completely unconscious and unintentional" and that she must have "internalized [McCafferty's] words," never deliberately meaning to "take any."
 She maintained, "as I was writing, I genuinely believed that every single word I wrote was my own.
 I was so surprised and horrified when I found these similarities, when I heard about them over this weekend."
 Asked about the plot similarities between Opal Mehta and McCafferty's novels, Viswanathan told Couric, "I wrote about what I knew, my personal experiences.
 I'm an Indian-American girl who got good grades, from New Jersey, who wanted to go to an Ivy League school, and I drew upon my own experiences, upon quirks of the people around me and my culture, to create my character Opal Mehta."
 Viswanathan stated her intention to put an acknowledgement to McCafferty in the foreword of future printings of Opal Mehta, and said of McCafferty "I hope that she can forgive me for whatever distress I've caused her."
 Couric then asked, "Do you think that's realistic ... given all the controversy surrounding James Frey and his book ...
 Or do you think that ... they can forgive and forget?"
 Viswanathan responded, "I mean, that's what I'd hope that people can do.
 I hope that people who know me will believe that I'm telling the truth, that I've never been anything less than honest in my entire life, that I'm so horribly sorry for this mistake.
 But that's all it was, a completely unintentional mistake."

 Additional accusations

 Salman Rushdie

 Within days after the story broke, Viswanathan's name became one of the most searched terms at the blog search engine Technorati, and the scandal was a popular topic for commentators at web forums from MetaFilter to Amazon.com and Gawker.com.
-On May 1, 2006, The New York Times ran a story giving national prominence to claims on the Sepia Mutiny blog that Viswanathan may have lifted text from Salman Rushdie's 1990 novel Haroun and the Sea of Stories.
+On May 1, 2006, The New York Times ran a story giving national prominence to claims on the Sepia Mutiny blog that Viswanathan may have lifted text from Salman Rushdie's 1990 novel Haroun and the Sea of Stories, but which also noted that real signs like these are common in India.